Satirical bronze sculptures by young blacksmiths, early 20th century

 Description

-Satirical bronze sculptures by Giovanni Fabbrini, early 20th century, resting on two turned black marble bases.
+Satyric bronze sculptures by Giovanni Fabbrini, early 20th century, resting on two turned black marble bases.
 Here is a pair of young boys engaged in blacksmithing, probably as apprentices; one stands at the anvil, feeling pain after crushing his finger during forging, while the other loudly laughs at his friend's misfortune.
-Both figurative sculptures derive from the socialist realism movement, which from the second half of the 19th century addressed the issue of unfavorable working conditions; however, in this case, they are interpreted satirically, capturing a humorous moment in a sad chapter concerning child exploitation.
+Both figurative sculptures derive from the socialist realism movement, which from the second half of the 19th century addressed the issue of adverse working conditions; however, in this case, they are interpreted satirically, capturing a humorous moment in a sad chapter concerning child exploitation.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+Today, there is a growing number of enthusiasts of high-quality vintage items, which have a distinct character and soul.
+This is a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many fakes circulate on the market.
+This is ultimately vital for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details